-The decrease in the closing trading price of the Common Shares on December 31, 2020 relative to the closing trading price of the Common Shares on January 1, 2016 was greater than the comparable relative decrease in value of the S&P/TSX Composite Total Return Index and the Oil & Gas Exploration & Production Total Return Index.
-On a relative basis, the closing trading price of the Common Shares on December 31, 2020 was 50% lower than the closing trading price of the Common Shares on January 1, 2016.
-On a similar relative basis, the closing value of the S&P/TSX Composite Total Return Index on December 31, 2020 was 56% higher than the closing value of such index on January 1, 2016.
-Management believes that the Common Share performance over the period is largely a reflection of macroeconomic and industry conditions beyond Birchcliff's control, including continued depressed commodity prices, which resulted in greater declines for junior and intermediate oil and natural gas producers as compared to senior producers, as well as increasing political and regulatory uncertainty with respect to the oil and natural gas industry over the period.
+From January 1, 2017 to December 31, 2021, the closing trading price of the Common Shares decreased by 22% as compared to an increase of 61% for the S&P/TSX Composite Total Return Index and a decrease of 10% for the Oil & Gas Exploration & Production Total Return Index.
+Management believes that the Common Share performance over the period is largely a reflection of macroeconomic and industry conditions beyond Birchcliff's control, including an extended period of depressed commodity prices, which resulted in greater declines for junior and intermediate oil and natural gas producers as compared to senior producers, as well as political and regulatory uncertainty with respect to the oil and natural gas industry over the period.

 The trading prices for the Corporation and the Oil & Gas Exploration & Production Total Return Index were disproportionately affected by the global economic downturn in 2020 as compared to the S&P/TSX Composite Total Return Index.
 This was due to a sharp decrease in crude oil demand caused by the implementation of measures to contain the spread of the COVID-19 pandemic which, combined with production and pricing decisions from OPEC, resulted in significant volatility in oil and natural gas commodity prices during 2020.
+These commodity prices recovered through 2021 following the peak of the COVID-19 pandemic, although trading prices for the Corporation and the Oil & Gas Exploration & Production Total Return Index did not see a proportionate increase during 2021.